-Jellyfish have been on the earth for millions of years, far longer than even the dinosaurs.
+Jellyfish have been on the earth for millions of years, far longer than the dinosaurs.

-There are many different types of jellyfish in all of the oceans; some are harmless and some are very dangerous.
+There are many different types of jellyfish in all the oceans; some are harmless, and some are very dangerous.

 Jellyfish Facts for Kids